Childhood apraxia of speech

 - Difficulty imitating simple words

-- Inconsistent voicing errors, such as saying "down" instead of "town," or "zoo" instead of "Sue"
+- Inconsistent voicing errors, such as saying "down" instead of "town"

-- Reduced amount of babbling or vocal sounds from ages 7 to 12 months old
+- Babbling less or making fewer vocal sounds than is typical between the ages of 7 to 12 months old

 - Speaking first words late (after ages 12 to 18 months old)

 - Using a limited number of consonants and vowels

 - Using speech that is difficult to understand speech

 Some speech sound disorders often get confused with CAS because some of the characteristics may overlap.
 These speech sound disorders include articulation disorders, phonological disorders and dysarthria.

 A child who has trouble learning how to make specific sounds, but doesn't have trouble planning or coordinating the movements to speak, may have an articulation or phonological disorder.
 Articulation and phonological disorders are more common than CAS.